ElsevierSoftwareX/SOFTX_2020_155/README-cmake.txt

 ZMQ/Dolphin IX transport

-The transport layer to be used with daqd_shmem is in flux.
+The transport layer to be used with daqd is in flux.
 Currently the following components are used:

 zmq_fe on the FE computers
 zmq_rcv_ix_xmit_delay on the data concentrator ix_fb_recv on the daqd machines

-We also have a rebuild of the mx_streamer to work with the daqd_shmem system.
+We also have a rebuild of the mx_streamer to work with the daqd system.
 This is NOT ready yet.

 mx_stream on the FE computers
 mx_rcv on the data concentrator (eventually mx_rcv_ix_xmit)